T-BILL MARKET Loading market data...

 About Treasurlytics

-Treasurlytics helps people make clearer decisions about Treasury bills, savings yields, and short-term cash strategy.
+Treasurlytics helps people make clearer decisions about Treasury bills, Treasury yields, Treasury ETFs, savings rates, and short-term cash strategy.

 Our mission

-Treasurlytics exists to help people think more intentionally about short-term cash.
+Treasurlytics exists to help people think more intentionally about short-term cash, safer yield options, and Treasury-based planning.

-Many people leave cash sitting in checking or savings without clearly understanding the trade-offs between liquidity, yield, taxes, and maturity timing.
+Many people leave cash sitting in checking or savings without clearly understanding the trade-offs between liquidity, yield, taxes, market price movement, and maturity timing.
 Treasurlytics is designed to make those trade-offs easier to see.

 The goal is not to make cash management complicated.
-The goal is to make it clearer.
+The goal is to make it clearer, more transparent, and easier to compare.

 What Treasurlytics does